 Quick color crash course.

-Color is one of the foundations of art, and so we need a basic understanding of color theory.
+A color crash course is necessary because color is one of the foundations of art, and so we need a basic understanding of color theory.

 For thousands of years artist and craftsmen have been passing down their knowledge of color and how to use it effectively.
 In the 1660’s Isaac Newton began experimenting with light and prisms, and our understanding of color expanded.
 Medical advances revealed how we see color, the cones and rods that interpret the wavelengths of light and send the information to our brains so that we can perceive color, now that is truly miraculous.